-Canadian finance minister Jim Flaherty denied that Japanese finance minister Naoto Kan had asked Canada to take up the need for a stronger Chinese yuan at their upcoming financial meeting.
+Canadian finance minister Jim Flaherty denied that former Japanese finance minister Naoto Kan had asked Canada to take up the need for a stronger Chinese yuan at their upcoming financial meeting.
 Kan has never met Flaherty nor has he contacted him regarding issues to be addressed at the G7 meeting.
-However, Flaherty said "the new Japanese finance minister has been clear in his wish that ... we have this item on the agenda.
-So we will have it on the agenda, and we will discuss it together."
-As at past G7 meetings, currency issues, including reform of China's exchange rate policy, are expected to be among the top agenda items at the forthcoming talks.
-"It's no surprise that the G7 would discuss
+However, Flaherty said "the new

-&lt;sup>68 Nikkei Report (February 1, 2010), "China's Yuan Policy To Headline At G7 Meeting."
+73 Nikkei Report (February 1, 2010), "China's Yuan Policy To Headline At G7 Meeting."

-&lt;sup>69 Jiji Press English News Service (February 1, 2010), "G-7 To Discuss Financial Reform, Economic Policy."
+74 Jiji Press English News Service (February 1, 2010), "G-7 To Discuss Financial Reform, Economic Policy."

-&lt;sup>70 Canwest News Service (January 27, 2010), "Ottawa to clamp down on income trusts."
+75 Canwest News Service (January 27, 2010), "Ottawa to clamp down on income trusts."